YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/UsersManual/Index.rst

 .. figure:: ../Images/UsersManualCopyingAnExtension.png

-Enter the new extension key and click on the “Save” button.
+Enter the new extension key and click on the **Save** button.
 That's it !

 .. figure:: ../Images/UsersManualNewExtensionName.png